How to Change Downloads Location in Windows 11

 What happens when you are done?

-Once you finish these steps, your computer will ignore the old folder.
+Once you finish these steps, your computer will update the system path.
 Every new file you download will automatically land in the new spot you picked.
+Existing files can be moved during the process, ensuring your data stays together.

-Follow these steps to change your Downloads location in Windows 11:
+Follow these steps to change your system-wide Downloads location:

 - Click the File Explorer folder icon on your taskbar.

-- When File Explorer opens, right-click on the Downloads folder.
+- When File Explorer opens, right-click on the Downloads folder in the sidebar.
 Select Properties from the menu.

 - In the window that appears, click the Location tab.
 Click the Move button.